Mochi Donuts

 Instructions

-- In one mixing bowl, add the remaining dry ingredients.
-In a separate bowl, whisk together the wet ingredients.
+- In one mixing bowl, add the remaining flour, sugar, and baking powder.
+In a separate bowl, whisk together the milk, egg, and butter.
 Combine these two with the sticky dough mix.
 Knead together until smooth.

-- Lightly flour your hands then divide the dough into 8 equal pieces.
-Divide each piece of dough into 8 portions and roll them out into balls.
+- Lightly flour your hands, then divide the dough into 8 equal pieces.
+Divide each piece of dough into 8 portions, then roll them into balls.
 Stick the balls together into a donut shape.

-- Add oil to a large pot or skillet.
-Once hot, drop the donuts in and fry for 2-3 minutes, or until golden on both sides.
+- Add two inches of oil to a large pot or skillet.
+Once hot (aim for 320-350°F), drop the donuts in and fry for 2-3 minutes or until golden on both sides.
 Repeat the process until all the donuts are cooked.
+Place the fried donuts on a wire rack.

 - Once the donuts have cooled, make the glaze by combining the powdered sugar with vanilla extract and milk.
 If adding color, add a few drops of food coloring.